 These select credits are amongst several events that La Lucha Arts has participated in collaborating in and producing:

-La Paloma Prisoner, presented by and in collaboration with the upcoming @Next Door New York Theatre Workshop and workshop at The Signature Theatre.
+La Paloma Prisoner, world premiere in collaboration with Chelsea Factory, advocacy events with communities and workshop production at The Signature Theatre.
 La Negra, presented by and in collaboration with Bric Arts residency and staged readings with Classical Theatre of Harlem- Lincoln Center, Iati Theatre.
 Workshop production of Café at Columbia Stages.
 Readings for The Hopefulness at Theatre Row off Broadway.
 The Latin is American play cycle lecture performance (Bridgewater State University).
 Solos shows She Wolves (P.S.
 122, New York International Fringe Fest, excerpt presentations at several national conferences) and Porning the Planet (Dixon Place, Pangea World Theatre).
 Short film Death of the Doll (BHLIFF LA Festival) and Van Wild’s Cherry Tree music video (global distribution).

 (Community Partner Collaboration selections: Pen America, Close Rikers Campaign, Steps to End Family Violence, Brooklyn DA’s Re-entry task force and The United Nations).